sustentarea/globalsyndemic/README.md

 [`FoodClim`](https://github.com/sustentarea/foodclim) installation
 guides for detailed steps on installing the required dependencies.

-Once both are installed, you can run the `Global Syndemic` model by specifying the path to your `LogoClim` and `FoodClim` installation in the `Global Syndemic` interface.
+Once both are installed, you can run the `GlobalSyndemic` model by specifying the path to your `LogoClim` and `FoodClim` installation in the `GlobalSyndemic` interface.

 Refer to the `Info` tab in the model for additional details.